federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 ## Detailed Description

-AutoClicker2 Record Play List Of Mouse Clicks is a mature mouse clicker framework for Windows that can record, save, play and randomize the whole groups/sequences/lists of mouse clicks/actions/events as well as operate with fine structures of clicking sequences to vary mouse button, time interval between clicks and much more.
+AutoClicker2 Record Play The Lists Of Mouse Clicks is a mature mouse clicker framework for Windows that can record, save, play and randomize the whole groups/sequences/lists of mouse clicks/actions/events as well as operate with fine structures of clicking sequences to vary mouse button, time interval between clicks and much more.

-AutoClicker2 Record Play List Of Mouse Clicks can click: 1) at current mouse position on your PC desktop 2) via a sequence of user-defined mouse coordinates that can be recorded and stored into a text file 3) at random points in a bounding rectangle determined automatically on arbitrary clicking sequence recorded previously and saved to a file.
+AutoClicker2 Record Play The Lists Of Mouse Clicks can click: 1) at current mouse position on your PC desktop 2) via a sequence of user-defined mouse coordinates that can be recorded and stored into a text file 3) at random points in a bounding rectangle determined automatically on arbitrary clicking sequence recorded previously and saved to a file.

-AutoClicker2 Record Play List Of Mouse Clicks Extended can operate with fine structures of clicking groups/sequences/lists.
+AutoClicker2 Record Play The Lists Of Mouse Clicks Extended can operate with fine structures of clicking groups/sequences/lists.
 It allows to record the mouse actions with different clicking buttons, time intervals, etc.

 Features:
 * Choose whether to follow your mouse cursor or click at a fixed spot or even record and replay a whole sequence of mouse clicks